YoniKAr/bash_emulator/README.md

 # terminal_emulator
 A C++ based App/Project to emulate bash-Terminal

+Running Instructions:
-cd to .build and enter make to compile
+CMake:cd to .build and enter make to compile

+General UNIX(Linux/Mac) Can also Just Enter Make in terminal in main-directory

 ./emulator to run